Diary entries

 Rachmaninoff's role: Conductor and Solo Pianist

-Notes: The review does not mention Tchaikovsky's 1812, nor Karl Pohlig.
+Notes: While the attached review does not mention Tchaikovsky's 1812, nor Karl Pohlig, the complete program is printed in the attached press clipping.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.
-Review: Philadelphia Inquirer 1919.11.27 p.
+Review: Philadelphia Inquirer 1909.11.27 p.
 15.

 November 27 1909